propfeds/L-systems-renderer/README.md

 Then, access the custom theory panel within the game (unlocked after finishing it) then enter the picking menu.
 Press the plus symbol and paste the URL in.

-As of 0.15, a theory reset is required due to internal state changes.
+As of 0.15, a theory reset is required due to internal state format changes.

 ## Screenshots (0.14)